-Grantees will be required to collect, track, and report information on services provided and individuals served in addition to GPRA data.
+Grantees will be required to collect, track, and report information on services provided and individuals served in addition to Government Performance and Results Act (GPRA) data.

 - A. Monthly reporting: Grantee shall report on grant activities monthly on a form/format prescribed by DBH.
+Monthly reports will cover grantee performance (e.g., service delivery data, accomplishments, challenges) and administrative data, including:

+- 1. Number of individuals enrolled in the program;

+- 2. Number of referrals to MOUD for:

+- a.
+Buprenorphine;

+- b.
+Methadone;

+- c.
+Naltrexone;

-Monthly reports will cover grantee performance (e.g., service delivery data, accomplishments, challenges) and administrative data including: - 1.
-Number of individuals with OUD/STUD enrolled; - 2.
-Number and percentage of individuals with OUD/STUD who are actively participating in POC activities; - 3.
-Number of individuals with OUD/STUD referred to behavioral health or other services; - 4.
-Number and percentage of individuals with OUD/STUD who engaged with referred services (e.g., kept first appointment); - 5.
-Number of individuals who engaged in SUD prevention activities; - 6.
-Number and percentage of individuals who demonstrate improved quality of life indicators (e.g., obtained employment); - 7.
-Number of naloxone kits distributed; - 8.
-Number of individuals trained to administer naloxone; and - 9.
-Number of participants who achieve one or more of their written goals. - B. Annual reporting: On an annual basis, the grantee will be expected to provide summary data on service provision.
+- 3. Number of individuals receiving MOUD; - Number of women who continued treatment into the post-partum period (for at least three (3) months); - 5.
+Average length of stay or number of sessions for individuals enrolled in the program; - 6.
+Number of referrals to recovery support services; - 7.
+Number of individuals tested for Hepatitis C Virus (HCV) and/or Human Immunodeficiency Virus (HIV); - 8.
+Number of individuals referred to HCV and/or HIV treatment; - 9.
+Number of individuals given naloxone; - 10.
+Number of women receiving prenatal/post-natal care; - 11.
+Number of non-school-aged children engaged or accommodated (through licensed childcare or otherwise, e.g., regularly attending appointments or groups with a parent) throughout the course of the parent's treatment episode; and, - 12.
+Number of school-aged children engaged or accommodated (through licensed childcare or otherwise, e.g., regularly attending appointments or groups with a parent) throughout the course of the parent's treatment episode. - B. Annual reporting: On an annual basis, the grantee shall provide summary data on service provision.
 Service-related data shall include, at a minimum, the administrative data points included in the monthly reports. - C. Evaluation: The grantee will also complete an evaluation plan.
-The evaluation plan may be developed in collaboration with DBH upon award. - D. Applicants must also obtain continuous feedback (e.g., patient satisfaction) from the individuals, families and community they serve to ensure that the services offered are aligned with the needs and wants of the community.
-The applicant must describe the formal process, methods, and frequency (e.g., bi-monthly, paper-based surveys) that they will use to obtain feedback from the individuals, families and community that they intend to serve.
+The evaluation plan may be developed in collaboration with DBH upon award. - D. Applicants must also obtain continuous feedback from the individuals they serve to ensure that the services offered are aligned with the needs of the client.
+The applicant must describe the formal process, methods, and frequency (e.g., bi-monthly, paper-based surveys) that they will use to obtain feedback from the individuals that they serve.
 Providers are encouraged to be creative and innovative.
-Engagement of recipients of services in the feedback analysis and action process is encouraged.

-- 1. Grantees will identify a point of contact for all data matters pertaining to the project. - 2.
-Grantees will be responsible for ensuring that all individuals received services under this funding opportunity will be included in the grant data collection and submit monthly data report, by the 10th day of each month outlining who will be included in the grant/data collection. - 3.
+- 1. Grantees will identify a point of contact for all data matters pertaining to the initiative. - 2.
+Grantees will be responsible for ensuring that all individuals receiving services under this funding opportunity will be included in the grant data collection and submit monthly data report, by the 10th day of each month outlining who will be included in the grant/data collection. - 3.
 Grantees will be responsible for tracking and evaluating grant activities. - 4.
-Grantees will work with DBH and its Technical Assistance team to complete data collection at baseline during the initial intake and six (6) months post baseline. - 5.
-Grantees will submit quarterly progress reports that detail strides toward meeting the deliverables as outlined in the DBH approved Scope of Work.
+Grantees will submit monthly progress reports that detail strides toward meeting the deliverables as outlined in the DBH approved Scope of Work.

-Applicants should include the following information to highlight their experience and capacity to operate POCs in the District:
+Applicants should include the following information to highlight their experience and capacity to implement the grant activities: